 HOW TO PLAY SMALL WORLD – STEP BY STEP

 Time Needed: approximately 1 hour 20 minutes.

 This is a step by step guide for how to play Small World the popular combat strategy board game.
 Additional notions and special rules can be found below the list.
 These will be referenced for your convenience.

-Small world comes with two different two-sided boards.
+Learning how to play Small World kicks off with choosing the right game board.
+Small World comes with two different two-sided boards.
 In the corner of each has a “2”,”3″,”4″ or “5”.
 You choose the side based on the number of players playing.

 Depending on the board you choose, there will be symbols or tile types that correspond to two things you need to add to the board before starting.
 (1) Lost tribes – these are warriors that go on every space that has a little white square with a faint bullseye.
 (2) Mountains – these tiles go on every mountain square.
 These both basically eqate to an extra defense hurdle that is going to take an extra warrior to take over that space.

 3. SETUP | Put Out Victory Points & Random Game Tokens for Play

 There are various pieces that need to be placed around the board for access throughout the game.
 The main thing is money/victory point tokens.
 These have numbers ranging 1 – 10 and are the main marker collected and used throughout the game.
 The other, more random, pieces correspond to the various abilities that may or not come up throughout the game and include troll lair, fortress, encampment, hole in the ground, hero and dragon.
 Then put out the one die, which is used to get you reinforcements in your final attack each round.
 Finally, put out the tray of the tokens for the 14 races next to the board.